abdulazizasiri/Java-Spring/Udemy_DATA_JPA/README.md

 - Changeset: describes a set of changes that liquibase executes within one transaction.

 To enable successful rollbacks and keep track of the executed changesets, each changeset is identified by Author name and an id.

+### Flyway: Terminology

+- Migrate - Migrate to latest version

+- Clean - Drops all databases objects - NOT FOR PRODUCTION USE

+- Info - Prints info about migration

+- Validate - Validates applied migrations against available

+- Undo - Reverts most recentely applied migration

+- Baseline - Baseline an existing database

+- Repair - Used to fix problems with schema history table.

+## Running Flyway CLI

+CLI available for windows, MacOS, and Linux.

+    - Not covered in this course -- :(

+ Maven / Gradle Plugins

+     - Not covered in this course -- :(

+Spring Boot - Will run flyway on startup to update configured database to latest changeset.